stonepros/stone/doc/man/8/stone-deploy.rst

 uninstall
 ---------

-Remove Ceph packages from remote hosts.
-It detects the platform and distro of selected host and uninstalls Ceph packages from it.
+Remove Stone packages from remote hosts.
+It detects the platform and distro of selected host and uninstalls Stone packages from it.
 However, some dependencies like ``librbd1`` and ``librados2`` will not be removed because they can cause issues with ``qemu-kvm``.

 Usage::

-	ceph-deploy uninstall [HOST] [HOST...]
+	stone-deploy uninstall [HOST] [HOST...]

-Here, [HOST] is hostname of the node from where Ceph will be uninstalled.
+Here, [HOST] is hostname of the node from where Stone will be uninstalled.

 purge
 -----

-Remove Ceph packages from remote hosts and purge all data.
-It detects the platform and distro of selected host, uninstalls Ceph packages and purges all data.
+Remove Stone packages from remote hosts and purge all data.
+It detects the platform and distro of selected host, uninstalls Stone packages and purges all data.
 However, some dependencies like ``librbd1`` and ``librados2`` will not be removed because they can cause issues with ``qemu-kvm``.

 Usage::

-	ceph-deploy purge [HOST] [HOST...]
+	stone-deploy purge [HOST] [HOST...]

-Here, [HOST] is hostname of the node from where Ceph will be purged.
+Here, [HOST] is hostname of the node from where Stone will be purged.

 purgedata
 ---------

-Purge (delete, destroy, discard, shred) any Ceph data from ``/var/lib/ceph``.
+Purge (delete, destroy, discard, shred) any Stone data from ``/var/lib/stone``.
-Once it detects the platform and distro of desired host, it first checks if Ceph is still installed on the selected host and if installed, it won't purge data from it.
-If Ceph is already uninstalled from the host, it tries to remove the contents of ``/var/lib/ceph``.
+Once it detects the platform and distro of desired host, it first checks if Stone is still installed on the selected host and if installed, it won't purge data from it.
+If Stone is already uninstalled from the host, it tries to remove the contents of ``/var/lib/stone``.
 If it fails then probably OSDs are still mounted and needs to be unmounted to continue.
-It unmount the OSDs and tries to remove the contents of ``/var/lib/ceph`` again and checks for errors.
-It also removes contents of ``/etc/ceph``.
-Once all steps are successfully completed, all the Ceph data from the selected host are removed.
+It unmount the OSDs and tries to remove the contents of ``/var/lib/stone`` again and checks for errors.
+It also removes contents of ``/etc/stone``.
+Once all steps are successfully completed, all the Stone data from the selected host are removed.

 Usage::

-	ceph-deploy purgedata [HOST] [HOST...]
+	stone-deploy purgedata [HOST] [HOST...]

-Here, [HOST] is hostname of the node from where Ceph data will be purged.
+Here, [HOST] is hostname of the node from where Stone data will be purged.

 forgetkeys